All Amputees and Caregivers are Welcome

 When you leave the hospital and even after extensive therapy there will be many things to learn.
 Many little things never seem to get discussed in normal training sessions.

-If you have lived with limb loss for some time, the support group really needs your membership.
-Only you can provide us newbies with the lessons learned first hand.
+On the flip side of the coin, if you have lived with limb loss for some time, the support group really needs your membership.
+Only you can provide the newbies with lessons learned first hand.

 If you wish to become a member, please fill out the form below and submit it.
-The information provided will be shared with the people listed in the yellow sidebars and no-one else.
-Those three people help contact members from time to time to provide information about the group's activities.
+The information provided will be used to notify you of group activities.

 If you want more information about the support group, contact any one of the people listed in the yellow sidebars.